Critical Media in the Arts: Time, Materiality, Ecology

 6:00 Drinks reception

-This Symposium is co-organised by Christopher Haworth and Valentina Vuksic.
+This Symposium was co-organised by Christopher Haworth and Valentina Vuksic.

-The Symposium is supported by the School of Languages, Cultures, Art History and Music (LCAHM) and the Contemporary Philosophy of Technology Research Group.
+The Symposium was supported by the School of Languages, Cultures, Art History and Music (LCAHM) and the Contemporary Philosophy of Technology Research Group.